3 months after Surfside collapse, debate rages over land

 Loved ones held pictures and gathered together on the beach near the collapse site Thursday, demanding a memorial be built on the same spot where the Champlain Towers South once stood.

-These families say they do not want new construction built where 98 people lost their lives.
+These families said they do not want new construction built where 98 people lost their lives.

-But there's been an ongoing debate about what to do with the nearly two-acre plot of land.
+But there's been an ongoing debate about what to do with the nearly 2-acre plot of land.

 Concrete columns from the building are currently being investigated and analyzed for any defects to help determine what caused the collapse.